 “What can the England of 1940 have in common with the England of 1840?
 But then, what have you in common with the child of five whose photograph your mother keeps on the mantelpiece?
 Nothing, except that you happen to be the same person.” .

-3: Culture - British culture is known widely across the world so there will be at least some aspects of it that you are familiar with before you come.
+2: Culture - British culture is known widely across the world so there will be some aspects of it that you are familiar with before you come.
 It has some of the most visited museums in the world many of which are conveniently located close together in the city of London.
-For instance the British Museum (free entry) houses 8 million objects related to human history, art and culture, out of which grew the Natural History Museum (free entry) which now houses 80 million specimens while the National Gallery (free entry) holds an internationally important collection of over 2,300 paintings including many masterpieces such as Van Gogh's Sunflowers.
+The British Museum (free entry) houses 8 million objects related to human history, art and culture, out of which grew the Natural History Museum (free entry) which now houses 80 million specimens while the National Gallery (free entry) holds an internationally important collection of over 2,300 paintings including many masterpieces such as Van Gogh's Sunflowers.

-London's theatre is world class where many famous British actors you may know from big budget movies can be found in a range of plays and musicals that change regularly.
-Shakespearean plays are performed at their original home the Globe Theatre, in London on the banks of the Thames.
-If your interest lies with the written word, you can visit the places that inspired Wordsworth, Jane Austen, Agatha Christie or any number of writers, one of my favourite parts of travelling is to take some books that are set in the place I am visiting, something probably easier to do in the UK than any other place in the world.
-Movie scenes abound too if you are a fan of Harry Potter or Game of Thrones for instance or any number of others.
+London's theatres are vibrant and thriving where many famous British actors you may know from big budget movies can be found in a range of plays and musicals that change regularly.
+Shakespearean plays are performed at their original thatched-roof home the Globe Theatre, in London on the banks of the Thames.
+If your interest lies with the written word, you can visit the places that inspired Wordsworth, Jane Austen, Agatha Christie or any number of writers.
+One of my favourite parts of travelling is to take some books that are set in the place I am visiting, something probably easier to do in the UK than any other place in the world.
+Movie scenes abound too if you are a fan of Harry Potter or Game of Thrones or any number of others.

-4: Sport - Football fans will be familiar with the Premier League which is one of the most closely followed sporting tournaments in the world.
-You could get tickets to a choice of matches in London or any one of the Premier League grounds across the country during your visit, maybe Wembley Stadium (London) or Old Trafford (Manchester United).
-There is the Lord’s cricket ground, the ‘Home of Cricket’ and of course The Wimbledon "Grand Slam" or "Major" tennis tournament in June/July each year.
+4: Sport - For football fans there is the Premier League (and others), one of the most closely followed sporting tournaments in the world.
+You can get tickets to a choice of matches in London or any one of the Premier League grounds across the country during your visit, maybe Wembley Stadium (London) or Old Trafford (Manchester United).
+Lord’s cricket ground, the ‘Home of Cricket’ is also in London as is Wimbledon where the "Grand Slam" or "Major" tennis tournament is held in June/July each year.
 Golf is a major attraction for many with some legendary courses including St. Andrews in Scotland home to many fine links courses.
 As the inventor of many of the world's most widely played sports, you should be able to find a place in Britain to indulge your interest whatever it is and with major cities generally no more than a few hours apart, you will probably be able to find a competition taking place in your chosen sport within reach in the appropriate season.

-5: Oddities - Britain is a place where eccentrics are accepted and often admired, in a milder form this comes across as individualism, not deliberately doing things differently, but doing things the way you want and no-one else being much bothered by it.
+7: Eccentricities - Britain is a place where eccentrics are accepted and often admired, in a milder form this comes across as individualism, not deliberately doing things differently, but doing things the way you want and no-one else being much bothered by it.
 This extends to events, unusual pass-times and even the history.
-I'm not saying these things are worth travelling to especially, but probably worth a look at if you find them or something similar nearby if only for the obligatory bemused selfie standing next to the entrance sign.
+These things are worth a look at if you find them or something similar nearby if only for the obligatory bemused selfie standing next to the entrance sign.
 Odd museums include: The Cumberland Pencil Museum, Pen Museum, Mustard Museum, Museum of Witchcraft, Lawnmower Museum, Pram Museum, Dog Collar Museum, Bakelite Museum, Gnome Garden, House of Marbles and Teapot Island.
-Spectator events or where you can take part: bog-snorkeling, cheese-rolling (down a very hazardous steep hill), wassailing, pancake races, maypole dancing, Morris dancing, nettle eating, mummers plays.
+Spectator events or where you can take part include but are not limited to bog-snorkeling, cheese-rolling (down a very hazardous steep hill), wassailing, pancake races, maypole dancing, Morris dancing, nettle eating and mummers plays.

-Summer or winter solstice at Stonehenge (dawn on June 21st and December 21st, give or take a day), Bonfire Night - 5th of November - firework desplays, Flower shows of various sizes and prestige from late spring to autumn, the British take gardening very seriously, Festivals - the summer is festival season, music or otherwise, many towns and cities have their own, as famously does Edinburgh in August when it hosts the world's largest arts festival.
+Summer or winter solstice at Stonehenge (dawn on June 21st and December 21st, give or take a day - check if you're going), Bonfire Night - 5th of November - firework displays across the country, Flower shows of various sizes and prestige from late spring to autumn, the British take gardening very seriously, Festivals - summer is festival season, music or otherwise, many towns and cities have their own, as famously does Edinburgh in August when it hosts the world's largest arts festival.